Physics and Chemistry

 Internships or on-campus employment

 “I received a Math/Science Scholarship from Carthage.
-It was meaningful to me because I was glad that my interest in science and math had paid off.”
+I’m really thankful for this scholarship, and it was really rewarding to see that my interest in STEM subjects ended up paying off.”

 Favorite moments and memories at Carthage